 We rely on trade secrets to protect the design, technology and function of our visco-elastic material and our products.
 To date, we have not sought United States or international patent protection for our principal product formula and manufacturing processes.
 Accordingly, we may not be able to prevent others from developing visco-elastic material and products that are similar to or competitive with our products.
 Our ability to compete effectively with other companies also depends, to a significant extent, on our ability to maintain the proprietary nature of our owned and licensed intellectual property.
 We own several patents on aspects of our products and have patent applications pending on aspects of our manufacturing processes.
 However, the principal product formula and manufacturing processes for our visco-elastic material and our products are not patented.
 We own ten United States patents, and we have nine United States patent applications pending.
 Further, we own approximately thirty-four foreign patents, and we have approximately seventeen foreign patent applications pending.
 In addition, we hold approximately one hundred trademark registrations worldwide.
-We own United States and foreign registered trade names and service marks and have applications for the registration of trade names and service marks pending domestically and abroad.
+We own United States and foreign registered trade names and service marks pending domestically and abroad.
 We also license certain intellectual property rights from third parties.

 Although our trademarks are currently registered in the United States and registered or pending in fifty-one foreign countries, they could be circumvented, or violate the proprietary rights of others, or we could be prevented from using them if challenged.
 A challenge to our use of our trademarks could result in a negative ruling regarding our use of our trademarks, their validity or their enforceability, or could prove expensive and time consuming in terms of legal costs and time spent defending against it.
 Any loss of trademark protection could result in a decrease in sales or cause us to spend additional amounts on marketing, either of which could decrease our liquidity and profitability.
 In addition, if we incur significant costs defending our trademarks that could also decrease our liquidity and profitability.
-In addition, we may not have the financial resources necessary to enforce or defend our trademarks.
+In addition, if we incur significant costs defend our trademarks.
 Furthermore, our patents may not provide meaningful protection and patents may never be issued for our pending patent applications.
 It is also possible that others could bring claims of infringement against us, as our principal product formula and manufacturing processes are not patented, and that any licenses protecting our intellectual property could be terminated.
 If we were unable to maintain the proprietary nature of our intellectual property and our significant current or proposed products, this loss of a competitive advantage could result in decreased sales or increased operating costs, either of which would decrease our liquidity and profitability.